PDAL/PDAL/doc/workshop/exercises/analysis/clipping/clipping.rst

 Execution
 ................................................................................

-Invoke the following command, substituting accordingly, in your `OSGeo4W Shell`:
+Invoke the following command, substituting accordingly, in your |Terminal|:

 .. literalinclude:: ./clipping-run-command.txt